oyvinddd/cheatsheets/cpp.md

 // to achieve the same thing (implicit dereferencing) p3->age = 35;

-// this is just syntactic sugar for the following (*p3).age = 35;
+// the arrow operator is just syntactic sugar for the following (*p3).age = 35;
 ```